What is Twill Weave? 10 Twill Weave Derivatives

 1. ZigZag/ Waved/ Pointed Twill:

-Zigzag till is one of the most important modification of twill weave produced by reversing the direction of the twill at a suitable interval and combination of ‘s’ and ‘z’
+Zigzag till is one of the most important modifications of twill weave produced by reversing the direction of the twill at a suitable interval and combination of ‘s’ and ‘z’

 twill.
-According to reversing of direction, two types of zig-zag twill is formed.
+According to reversing of direction, two types of zig-zag twill are formed.

 (i) Horizontal zig-zag